The 24 Best Dive Bars to Visit in America

 Photography courtesy of Wikipedia

-Another true symbol of a dive bar are the good ol’ effects of Mother Nature and Father Time.
+Another true symbol of a dive bar is the good ol’ effects of Mother Nature and Father Time.
 Heinhold’s: First and Last Chance Saloon seems to be a benefit of both, literally still standing as a beacon of the past amidst a rush of construction and modernization on the Oakland waterfront.

 This tiny bar is so old (over a century) that it literally leans to the side and still has troughs on the ground next to the bar for lazy, inebriated sailors.
-They describe themselves as being “a(n) (il)literary landmark” with “tastefully abrasive atmosphere.”
+They describe themselves as being “a(n) (il)literary landmark” with a “tastefully abrasive atmosphere.”

 Learn more